-Athletes and non-athletes alike can develop pain on the outside of the foot (lateral foot pain).
+Athletes and non-athletes alike in Seattle can develop pain on the outside of the foot (lateral foot pain).
 Just like any foot pain, it’s important to get a proper diagnosis from a podiatrist.
 While, many different conditions can lead to lateral foot pain, many of them have similar causes.

 Stress fractures are tiny cracks in the bone caused by overuse during activities such as running, jumping, and even walking.
 While athletes are most at risk, non-athletes can also develop stress fractures.
 For example, weekend warriors who push themselves too hard without much training can develop this condition.